 First impressions count, also online.
 It’s free and very simple to sign up for online networking sites and they are great tools for promoting your brand.
 Any typical professional will have a profile with LinkedIn or Facebook, some will have lots more than this.
 As long as you use and maintain your profile in the right manner, you are on to a winner.

 Try googling your name and see what happens.
 Now consider that others (prospective customers, for instance) do the same.
 Are you happy with what they see?
 If you were a client, you would probably want to see a supplier with a professional profile on Linkedin and possibly other platforms.

 I have long been prolific on LinkedIn and used it as a tool for expanding my network and to do research on people and companies.
-I have a large and growing network which has supported me when building this site and even coming up with ideas for posts.
+I have a large and growing network that has supported me when building this site and even coming up with ideas for posts.
 I set up Undercover Recruiter to promote myself as well as the blog.
 Setting up a blog is optional and perhaps not the first step you want to take, although if you have the time it is definitely worth looking into.
 I promote this blog across a few platforms (mainly LinkedIn, Facebook & Twitter) and try to have exactly the same brand on all of them.

 Call to action: